Business Asset Disposal Relief (BADR) – was 10%, now 14%, rising to 18%

 This new relief was designed to compensate business owners who would have paid a lower Capital Gains Tax (CGT) rate under the previous taper relief rules.

-The BADR rate is set to increase in April 2025 and April 2026
+The BADR rate is increasing in stages

-The reduced 10% BADR rate of capital gains tax will increase to 14% in April 2025 and 18% in April 2026 following an announcement in the Autumn 2024 Budget.
+It is now 14% (from April 2025) and will rise again to 18% from April 2026, following an announcement in the Autumn 2024 Budget.
 Investors’ Relief (IR) will also increase by the same amounts (see below).

 The lifetime allowance has changed over time